 I’ve received tons of e-mails from people who want to know how to get into New York Fashion Week without press passes or invites.
 I am reluctant to give out any tips to these folks, because it seems that they only want to attend to celeb spot, rather than to actually bask in fashion glory.

 Fashion shows last only 15 minutes, and people push in line and get edgy like at a basketball game.
 Imagine 2,000 people trying to exit and re-enter a basketball game every 15-20 minutes.

 My advice?
 If you want to celeb spot tune into VH1.
 There are enough wanna-bes and frelebrities (free loaders who really want to be celebrities) milling around the tents.
 For those of you with a real interest in fashion and how fashion week works, here is the low-down.

 How to Get Into New York Fashion Week

-3. Start a blog and take pictures of yourself wearing the designers clothing.
-For the past few years, as local newspapers and magazines stopped footing the bill to send their staff to fashion week, the fashion show audiences have been filled with bloggers.
-When I first noticed this, I asked a staffer at fashion powerhouse PR Revolution about the increase in invites for bloggers and was told that bloggers are invited cause “they show up” and most write “very positive things” about the lines.
+Start a blog and take pictures of yourself wearing the designer’s clothing.
+For the past few years, the fashion show audiences have been filled with bloggers.
+When I first noticed this, I asked a staffer at fashion powerhouse PR Revolution about the increase in invites for bloggers.
+I was told that bloggers are invited because “they show up” and most write “very positive things” about the lines.

-5. Shows last only 15 minutes—the real action takes place outside in the tents.
+Shows last only 15 minutes.
+The real action takes place outside in the tents.
 Hang around in the lobby, eat a sugar-free cupcake, pick up some copies of Elle, and get a free We bag.
 Strike-up a conversation with a reporter from Iceland.
 Ask if they are hiring, so next season you can head to the tents legit.